U53RW4R3/SCPA/SCPA Phases/Tactics && Techniques && Procedures (TTPs) Phases/E - Hacking The Cloud/AWS/01 - Information Gathering.md

 #!/bin/bash

 # Check if the AWS CLI is installed
-if ! command -v aws &> /dev/null
+if ! which aws &> /dev/null
 then
     echo "AWS CLI is not installed.
 Please install it and configure your credentials." exit 1